JakubesP/notebook-app-api/README.md

 cd notebook-app-api
 ```
 #### env files
-In the `server` notebook-app-api, create a `3rd-services.env` file.
+In the `notebook-app-api` directory, create a `3rd-services.env` file.
 It should take the following form:
 ```sh
 # mongo
 MONGO_INITDB_ROOT_USERNAME=root